dmccreary/personal-finance/docs/glossary.md

 **Example:** The [College Loan Payback](sims/college-loan-payback/index.md) MicroSim can teach you the benefits of paying off loans early to avoid excessive interest payments.

+#### Minimum Payments

+The smallest amount a creditor will accept each billing period to keep an account in good standing.

+**Example:** This course demonstrates how making only minimum payments on credit cards can extend debt repayment for decades and cost thousands in interest.

 #### Mobile Banking

 Financial services accessed through mobile devices, allowing users to conduct transactions, check balances, deposit checks, and manage accounts remotely.

 **Example:** You'll learn security best practices for mobile banking, such as using biometric authentication and avoiding public Wi-Fi for financial transactions.

+#### Mobile Banking Apps

+Software applications enabling banking services on smartphones and tablets, offering convenient account access.

+**Example:** This course helps you evaluate mobile banking apps based on features, security, and compatibility with budgeting tools.

+#### Money Management

+The process of budgeting, saving, investing, spending, and overseeing financial resources to achieve goals.

+**Example:** You'll develop comprehensive money management skills in this class, from tracking daily expenses to planning for long-term wealth building.

+#### Money Management Principles

+Fundamental guidelines for handling finances effectively, including living below your means and paying yourself first.

+**Example:** This course teaches timeless money management principles that form the foundation of financial success regardless of income level.

 #### Monetary Policy